indraneelrp/collision-simulator/README.md

 Main logic in **sim.cc**, collision rules in **collision.h**

 ### Notes
-This project was created as part of a parallel computing course at NUS, and run on a slurm cluster made available to students, so it is difficult to replicate on a personal laptop.
+This project was created for a parallel computing course at NUS, and run on a slurm cluster made available to students, so it is difficult to replicate on a personal laptop.
 However, the main logic is in this repo!

 Particles undergo elastic collisions over timesteps.
 Since this is computationally intensive, a few optimisations are implemented. <br>